aldonline/mapochovalley.com/README.md

 NOTES:

-  * THE FOLLOWING INSTRUCTIONS DON'T WORK YET.
-BE PATIENT
   * THIS IS NOT THE CURRENT SITE AT MAPOCHOVALLEY.COM.
 THIS IS A NEWER VERSION

 Setting up the MV Web App for local development